lexicHQ/docs/monitor.md

 # Monitoring a Bot

 Use analytics data to track conversational data and fine-tune the bot using various key elements over a period of time.
-Click on the monitor icon from the navigation tab to track the following key metrics:
+Click on the monitor icon from the navigation bar to track the following key metrics:

 ### Conversational Timeline